 The 17 objectives describe the ideal horizon for 2030 of sustainable development that implies social justice as well as economic growth, peace, solidarity and the preservation of ecosystems.
 The 17 Sustainable Development Goals (SDGs) are to be achieved collectively and implemented by both industrialized and developing countries.
 Within the context of the current health crisis, there is no doubt that there will be a before and after.
 This umpteenth warning shows us that we need to make serious changes to our models and behaviours.

 Poverty, inequality, environmental degradation, global warming.
-At times the present day seems rather bleak.
-However, a better future is a possibility.
+Sometimes, the present seems quite dark.
+However, a better future exists.
 A future that goes hand in hand with prosperity, peace and justice for all.
-Together, we can write this future, guides by the sustainable development goals.
-The target stands at seventeen goal.
+Together, we can write this future, guided by the Sustainable Development Goals.
+Seventeen goals to change our world.

 Solutions, the web-series of those who want to transform the world